Drive sales on autopilot with ecommerce-focused featuresSee Features

 Now that you know who your ideal customers are and understand their preferences, you can consciously design acquisition strategies that are targeted specifically towards them.
 For example, if you know your ideal customer best responds to a certain kind of display ad, email campaign, or product recommendation, reusing those tactics you’ve discerned through data analysis will help you more easily and cost-efficiently acquire new customers.

-This focus will reduce your marketing costs (you’re only reaching out to those that you know are interested) while increasing the relevance of your messages.
+This focus will reduce your marketing expenses (you’re only reaching out to those that you know are interested) while increasing the relevance of your messages.

 To effectively engage with your customers, you have to show that you understand them.
 Customers appreciate personalized recommendations and solutions to their needs, so use your customer profiles and carefully segmented data to engage them with content and offers that are exactly what they’re looking for, at exactly the right time.